ansible-collections/amazon.aws/docs/amazon.aws.cloudformation_info_module.rst

 .. code-block:: yaml

     # Note: These examples do not set authentication details, see the AWS Guide for details.

+    - name: Get information on all stacks amazon.aws.cloudformation_info:
+      register: all_stacks_output

     - name: Get summary information about a stack amazon.aws.cloudformation_info: